vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected unit will deal more damage when attacking specific creature

-- subtype - identifier of hated creature
+- subtype - identifier of hated creature, ie. "creature.genie"
 - val - additional damage, percentage

 ### SPELL_LIKE_ATTACK